fbpx

 There is no damage cap on the amount you can recover under North Carolina law, which controls CLJA Camp Lejeune claims.
 This means a jury can award you as much compensation as required to pay you for the losses caused by your toxic water exposure.

-Will Getting a Camp Lejeune Water Contamination Lawsuit Settlement Affect My VA Benefits?
+If I receive a Camp Lejeune Water Contamination Lawsuit Settlement, will it affect My VA Benefits?

 No, getting a Camp Lejeune water contamination lawsuit settlement will not affect your VA benefits.
 VA disability benefits and health care are separate from Camp Lejeune water contamination settlements.